Metro Atlanta: Transit systems

-Plans are underway for commuter rail and bus rapid transit (BRT), though these are some years away.
+Plans are underway for commuter rail and bus rapid transit, though these are some years away.
 The $20 billion Northwest Corridor HOV/BRT project appears to conflict with other plans, such as the metro-wide Concept 3 approved by the Transit Planning Board, and the no-barrier HOT lanes on I‑85 in Gwinnett.
 MARTA is also considering a BRT line of its own to the east.

 The first commuter rail line would run south of the city, eventually extended to Lovejoy and possibly Hampton near Atlanta Motor Speedway.
 The "Brain Train" would likely be the second route, connecting the University of Georgia in Athens to Emory University and Georgia Tech in Atlanta.

 As planned, all commuter trains would arrive at the Atlanta Multimodal Passenger Terminal (MMPT), the long-delayed facility just across Peachtree Street from the Five Points MARTA station, where all of its lines meet.
 Planning for the system and its extension as intercity rail across the state are the responsibility of the Georgia Rail Passenger Authority.

 Another proposed plan that has received very strong grassroots support in recent years is the BeltLine, a greenbelt and transit system that takes advantage of existing and unused rail tracks to set up a 22 mile light rail or streetcar circuit around the core of Atlanta, as well as establishing more green space and footpaths for pedestrians and bicyclists.

 Commercial railways

 Before Atlanta was even a city, it was a railroad hub.
 From this came the joke, popular among other Southerners, that "regardless of whether one goes to heaven or hell, everyone must go through Atlanta first".
 Many of its suburbs pre-date it as depots or train stations along the major lines in and out of town.

 Many of these historic stations, including Atlanta's Union Station and Terminal Station, were demolished like many county courthouses and other historic buildings.
 Many have been saved however, including the L&N station in Woodstock, and the stations along the main W&A line in Marietta and Smyrna.

 Through mergers, the main railroads in the area are now Norfolk Southern and CSX.
 The Georgia Northeastern Railroad is a short line that also services part of the area.
 There are also several railyards of Atlanta and vicinity, as well as the Southeastern Railway Museum and the Southern Museum of Civil War and Locomotive History.

-The National Railroad Passenger Corporation, more commonly known as Amtrak, runs the intercity rail line Crescent through metro Atlanta twice daily, with one train heading towards New Orleans and the other headed towards New York.
+The National Railroad Passenger Corporation, more commonly known as Amtrak, runs the intercity rail line Crescent through Metro Atlanta twice daily, with one train heading towards New Orleans and the other headed towards New York.
 All trains make a scheduled stop at Peachtree Station in northern Midtown Atlanta, but it is also possible for arrange for trains to stop in Gainesville, Georgia as well.